 Cognitive Dysfunction Syndrome, or CDS, makes dogs forgetful and disoriented.

 You know your dog has CDS when he forgets familiar objects and pathways.

 He loses his way easily and does not recognize you.
 He spends time staring blankly into space, looking lost and confused.

 Like human Alzheimer’s disease sufferers, the dog paces aimlessly or walks in circles.
 There’s no cure for this condition.

 At best, you can reassure your dog with caresses and extra loving care.

-Conclusion: Along with tender loving care, learn to observe your dog’s behavior to track warning signs of common dog health problems.
-That way you can help your lovable pets live full, happy and healthy lives.
+Along with tender loving care, learn to observe your dog’s behavior to track warning signs of common dog health problems.

 Kathreen Miller is a pet health expert at pet bounce for dogs.
-She lives in Chicago with her daughter and pet dog Buddy.
-She regularly contributes articles to pet health-related websites and blogs.
-In her free time, she loves listening to music, watching TV and traveling.
+She lives in Chicago with her daughter and pet dog, Buddy.
+Kathreen regularly contributes articles to pet health-related websites and blogs.
+She loves listening to music, watching TV, and traveling in her free time.